AliSajid/AliSajid.github.io/content/posts/blog_direction.md

 ## Life Happens

-There are several reasons for my absence, not the least of which are my commitments to my family and my ongoing PhD studies.
+My absence has a lot of reasons, not the least of which are my commitments to my family and my ongoing PhD studies.
 Balancing these responsibilities with writing can be challenging, and I appreciate your understanding.

 ## Overcoming Writer's Block